hieuvp/learning-python/learn-the-basics/string-formatting/README.md

 which contains normal text together with "argument specifiers", special symbols like "%s" and "%d".

-Let's say you have a variable called "name" with your user name in it, and you would then like to print(out a greeting to that user.)

 ```python
 # This prints out "Hello, John!"
 name = "John"
 print("Hello, %s!" % name)
 ```

-To use two or more argument specifiers, use a tuple (parentheses):

 ```python
 # This prints out "John is 23 years old."